Terms & Policies

 Reported Breach

-Any Student or Tutor reported for a breach of our Safeguarding Policy will be immediately suspended from the app and the matter reported has been investigated by the appropriate authority.
+Any Student or Tutor reported for a breach of our Safeguarding Policy will be immediately suspended from the agency and the matter reported has been investigated by the appropriate authority.
 We will inform them of their suspension and seek guidance where required.
 The Student or Tutor reporting the breach may be informed of the resolution, if appropriate.

 Rythmico reserves the right to make a final decision on action taken for minor breaches of our Safeguarding Policy.